esl/MongooseIM/doc/modules/mod_http_notification.md

 # Module description

-This module enables forwarding certain events (messages, presence, etc.) to an external service via HTTP, for example push, surveillance, big data, or analytics services.
+This module enables forwarding certain events (messages, presence, etc.) to an external service via HTTP, for example push (by mobile, email or SMS), big data, or analytics services.

 # How it works